mrc-ide/msc-istda-2019/syllabus/istda-syllabus_msc-2019.md

 Course content will follow closely to the textbook and specific chapters are assigned corresponding to the lecture each week.

-An electronic version of the textbook is available from the Imperial College London library via the following link: [https://library-search.imperial.ac.uk/permalink/f/tlmp2g/44IMP_ALMA_DS5155792570001591].
+An electronic version of the textbook is available from the Imperial College London library via the following link: https://library-search.imperial.ac.uk/permalink/f/tlmp2g/44IMP_ALMA_DS5155792570001591.

 The textbook will be supplemented by the excellent series of ['Statistics Notes'](https://www.bmj.com/specialties/statistics-notes) authored by J. Martin Bland and Douglas G. Altman in the _British Medical Journal_ between 1994 and 1999.
 Specific notes will be recommended accompanying relevant lecture material each week.
 A brief history of the 'Statistics Notes' series is available [here](https://www-users.york.ac.uk/~mb55/pubs/statnote9.pdf) from J Martin Bland's website at the University of York.

 #### Statistical computing

 The course will utilize the [statistical software programme _R_](https://www.r-project.org), a free software environment for statistical computing and data visualisation.
 R runs on all major computer platforms (Windows / Mac / Unix).
-Download and install the most recent release of R for your computing platform here: https://cloud.r-project.org.
+Download and install the most recent release of R for your computing platform from: https://cloud.r-project.org.

 We recommend using the [_RStudio_ integrated development environment](http://www.rstudio.com/download), a freely available software programme providing features to interact with R more efficiently.
 You will need to install both the R software and RStudio.